 Lucca is also relatively close to the coast (30 km) and from here you can easily reach the lively coastal towns of Versilia, such as Viareggio or Forte dei Marmi.
+These resorts are more touristy (ice-creams and tourists), but they're a great place to spend some time. a few days in a seaside atmosphere.
 Alternatively, if you have a little patience, you can visit the small towns of the verdant Garfagnana even if you don't have a car.

 For many, Pisa is not the city's first choice as a base.
-That said, if you want to enjoy the Piazza dei Miracoli and its Leaning Tower to your heart's content, staying overnight will allow you to do so, as the atmosphere improves once the crowds have left.
-If you spend a night in Pisa, you'll have the chance to appreciate this amazing sight after dark.
+That said, if you want to enjoy the Place des Miracles and its Leaning tower Staying overnight will allow you to do just that, as the atmosphere improves once the crowds have gone.
+If you spend a night in Pisa, you'll have the chance to enjoy this amazing view after dark.

 Pisa is a university town, with a few good restaurants and bars and a relaxed pace of life.
 Apart from the Piazza dei Miracoli, which attracts legions of tourists, the rest of the city is laid-back, and some areas are a little run-down.
 It's less elegant than Florence and Siena, but it has its own charm and some interesting attractions.
 Pisa is also very close to the coast and well connected to other major cities, and especially close to Pisa airport.

 Stay in a small town to discover authentic Tuscany.
-A vacation rentals in Tuscany of a few days in a small town will give you a better idea of the real Tuscany.
+A few days' vacation rental in a small town will give you a better idea of the real Tuscany.
 With the slower pace of life and the hustle and bustle of the markets, you may enjoy feeling more like a local.
 If you choose a small town off the main tourist trail, you can really escape the crowds and see something more authentic.
 What you lose in sights, you gain in atmosphere.

 If you have a car, the choice is unlimited.
 Choosing to stay in an agriturismo or country house can be the ideal way to enjoy true relaxation, as you'll have complete freedom to explore the region and nearby towns at your leisure and return to your little haven in the evening.
 If you're staying in a city or town for a while, ask your hotel about parking options.
 Big cities can be very expensive.
 In smaller towns, it's usually easier, but don't always expect free parking.

 If you don't have a car, check the public transport situation when choosing a smaller destination.
-If you plan to do a lot of sightseeing, it's certainly best to choose one of the larger cities as a base.
-This will enable you to get around more comfortably on public transport.
+If you plan to do a lot of sightseeing, it's certainly best to choose one of the larger cities as your base.
+This will enable you to get around the city more comfortably. public transport.